jyhong1/332project/Weekly Progress report/Week3.md

 # Week3
 ## 1. Progress in the previous week

-we set milestones for our projects like below.
+we set milestones for our projects like below. (*These might be changed)
 1. General setup (input data, master<=>worker communication setup)
-2.
-3.
+2. Find or Implement sorting libraries
+3. Implement Sampling, Partition, Shuffle stage
+4. gRPC communication error handling
+5. test and analyze output data and time

 ### jyhong1(홍재영)
 * Advance understanding about overall structure of the proejct [O]